 - Cubs are born blind and rely entirely on their mother.

-- Eyes open after about a week; start walking at around two months.
+- Their eyes open after about a week; and they start walking at around two months.

 - By two years old, they leave their mother to establish their own territory.